-Article 3.3 - Language in which the study programmes are provided
+Article 3.3 - Language in which the study programmes are taught

-- 1. With due observance of the Code of Conduct adopted by the Executive Board of Erasmus University Rotterdam, the study programmes provide education and assessments in English. - 2.
+- With due observance of the Code of Conduct adopted by the Executive Board of Erasmus University Rotterdam, teaching and examinations in the programmes shall be conducted in English. - 2.
 Participation in the education and assessments of the study programme requires sufficient command of the English language as described in Article 2.2.